pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 - admin user
 ### Preconditions
 - admin has control of the group
+- the user the admin wants to add to the group must exist
 ### Basic Flow
 1. Once the admin logs in, they will be directed to the main dashboard.
 2. When a user gets to the main dashboard, if they have admin persmissions, a manage groups page will be present
 3. Admin clicks on manage groups page
 4. admin selects the group the want to manage
 5. admin clicks add new member
-6. admin types the users name and clicks the submit button
+6. admin types the user's specific unique ID and clicks the submit button
 ### Alternative Flow

 ---